 The student's College is treated as their official address for all University correspondence.
 If a student is to be away from Oxford, it is important that the college and their supervisor are both informed.
-Students should ensure that the OII's MSc Programmes Co-ordinator has full details of the student's college address, email address and telephone number.
 All colleges provide dining and common room facilities where students can meet people from other disciplines.
 All have a Tutor for Graduates (or some equivalent post) who can give general advice and guidance.
 In addition each graduate student is assigned to a College Adviser, who takes a general interest in the student's well-being and will normally be working in politics or a cognate discipline.